What is osteoporosis?

-Corticosteroid medications daily for more than three months
+- Corticosteroid medications taken daily for more than three months

 What are the risk factors for osteoporosis?

 A number of factors are thought to increase your chances of developing osteoporosis.
 However, not all people with risk factors will develop the disease.
-Common risk factors include those that cannot be managed or prevented and those that are treatable.
+Common risk factors for osteoporosis include those you cannot prevent or manage and those you can treat.